A copy of our current SEND policy can be found here: https://stmichaelinthehamletschool.com/policies/

 Special Educational Needs Co-ordinator:

-Mrs Christine Jones (Acting deputy head, Deputy Safeguarding Lead)
+Mrs Christine Jones (Deputy head, Deputy Safeguarding Lead)

 Deputy Special Educational Needs Co-ordinator: